 Using the information in these documents and other relevant information introduced in class, write an argument explaining your position on whether middle school students should be tracked into different academic classes.
-Be sure to acknowledge the opposing claim.
+Be sure to acknowledge the opposing claim and explain how your claim differs.